Post-harvest losses (vegetables): Causes of loss after harvest

 Diseases caused by fungi and bacteria cause losses but virus diseases, common in growing crops, are not a major post-harvest problem.
 Deep penetration of decay makes infected produce unusable.
 This is often the result of infection of the produce in the field before harvest.
 Quality loss occurs when the disease affects only the surface.
 Skin blemishes may lower the sale price but do not render a fruit or vegetable inedible.
 Fungal and bacterial diseases are spread by microscopic spores, which are distributed in the air and soil and via decaying plant material.
 Infection after harvest can occur at any time.
 It is usually the result of harvesting or handling injuries.

 Ripening occurs when a fruit is mature.
 Ripeness is followed by senescence and breakdown of the fruit.
 The category “fruit” refers also to products such as aubergine, sweet pepper and tomato.
 Non-climacteric fruit only ripen while still attached to the parent plant.
 Their eating quality suffers if they are harvested before fully ripe as their sugar and acid content does not increase further.
 Examples are citrus, grapes and pineapple.
 Early harvesting is often carried out for export shipments to minimise loss during transport, but a consequence of this is that the flavour suffers.
-Climacteric fruit are those that can be harvested when mature but before ripening has begun.
-These include banana, melon, papaya, and tomato.
+Climacteric fruit are those that can be harvested when mature but before ripening begins.
+These include bananas, melons, papayas, and tomatoes.
 In commercial fruit marketing the rate of ripening is controlled artificially, thus enabling transport and distribution to be carefully planned.
 Ethylene gas is produced in most plant tissues and is important in starting off the ripening process.
 It can be used commercially for the ripening of climacteric fruits.
 However, natural ethylene produced by fruits can lead to in-storage losses.
 For example, ethylene destroys the green colour of plants.
 Leafy vegetables will be damaged if stored with ripening fruit.
 Ethylene production is increased when fruits are injured or decaying and this can cause early ripening of climacteric fruit during transport.